 How to get to Barbados on a budget

 Depending on where you are travelling from, the cheapest flights to Barbados can be booked online.
-We researched a few different websites, however, Skyscanner seems to always have the best connections and the cheapest prices.
+We researched a few different websites, however, Aviasales seems to always have the best connections and the cheapest prices.

 We flew in from London and we found direct flights from London, Gatwick with Thomas Cook.
 The fare we paid was about GBP 230 per person for a one-way flight.
 This is a great deal for an 8.5-hour flight.

-Using Skyscanner, you can view a whole week or month of flights to compare prices.
+Using Aviasales, you can view a whole week or month of flights to compare prices.
 This is ideal for this destination, as costs can vary greatly depending on the days of travel and from what city you are flying to.

 Barbados is one large island.
 The hub is the capital of Bridgetown, also a popular cruise port for visitors cruising around the Caribbean islands.
 The bus and minivan network on the island is very good.